Chile

 Language skills

-- you both need a basic level of Spanish, as you will need to be able to talk to your adopted child in Spanish at your first meeting
+- you both need a basic level of Spanish, as you will need to be able to communicate with your child in their language

 Waiting times